Concept bikes are getting wilder, bulkier and increasingly audacious.

 Dodge Tomahawk Motorcycle

 Automotive fans will remember a mind-blowing motorcycle by the name of Tomahawk that made its debut back in 2003.
 When Dodge introduced this concept more than a decade ago, we assumed that the bike would never see the light of the day, but we were wrong.
 Equipped with four wheels and a Dodge Viper motor, the Dodge Tomahawk was originally revealed in 2011 at the North American International Auto Show in Detroit.
-With a 8.3 liter V10 SRT 10 and 500 horsepower, this brute made the list for being the world’s fastest street-legal motorcycle of its time.
+With an 8.3 litre V10 SRT 10 and 500 horsepower, this brute made the list for being the world’s fastest street-legal motorcycle of its time.
 To our surprise, this vehicle is still up for grabs.
-It has nine builds worldwide, with a price tag of $5,50,000 each.
+Being one of the most exclusive concept bikes in the world at just nine builds, with a price tag of US$5,50,000 each.